dotnet/docs/docs/standard/base-types/miscellaneous-constructs-in-regular-expressions.md

 manager: "wpickett"
 ---
 # Miscellaneous Constructs in Regular Expressions
-Regular expressions in the .NET Framework include three miscellaneous language constructs.
+Regular expressions in .NET include three miscellaneous language constructs.
 One lets you enable or disable particular matching options in the middle of a regular expression pattern.
 The remaining two let you include comments in a regular expression.

 ## Inline Options
  You can set or disable specific pattern matching options for part of a regular expression by using the syntax